Last Updated on July 22, 2019 by Christine Kaaloa

 Modern Day Fukuoka

-Today, as the biggest city in the Kyushuu territory, Fukuoka bridges Japan with Seoul and Shanghai as a port city and is now home to many IT companies.
+Today, as the biggest city in the Kyushuu territory, Fukuoka bridges Japan with Seoul and Shanghai as a port city.
+13 hours from Tokyo and 7.5 hours from Osaka, Fukuoka is home to many IT companies.
 Areas like Gion and Tenjin hold small streets and alleys you can explore to get a feeling of the local lifestyle.
 Meanwhile, Fukuoka at night emanates a beautiful neon glow.

-To be candid, I wrote about my awesome manga adventure in Fukuoka, but finding an adventure in the day was a different story.
+To be candid, I wrote about my manga adventure in Fukuoka, but finding an adventure in the day was a different story.
 Fukuoka holds a quiet lifestyle, linking to beaches and parks.
+There are definitely more places to visit in Japan to fill a longer itinerary, but lets start with traveling Fukuoka first!

-Here’s some highlights you might enjoy… Most of these highlight attractions are free.
-My goal was to spend under $20/day and I spent approx. $15/day between meals and transportation.
+Here’s some highlights you might enjoy for your Fukuoka trip… Most of these highlight attractions are free.
+My goal was to travel Japan on a shoestring budget and spend under $20/day traveling Fukuoka.
+I spent approximately $15/day between meals and transportation on my Fukuoka trip.

 Yes, Fukuoka has robots!
 As the world’s leading country for robotic technology, a trip to Japan wouldn’t be complete without experiencing some of it.